 In Nevada, there is a universal law that requires that all motorcycle riders have to be wearing a helmet.
 However, even though this is an important piece of protection, it does not protect every rider from sustaining injuries or even death.
 In 2018, only 60% of fatal motorcycle accident deaths were people that were wearing motorcycle helmets.
 36% of them were not wearing a helmet at the time.

 Contact Koch & Brim, LLP about your motorcycle accident case in Nevada.
-We offer free consultations!
+Our law firm offers free consultations!
 Call us in Las Vegas today!
-(702) 451-3900
+(702) 410-6034

 “I was very satisfied with the services of your office, whether it be your professionalism or attention to detail.
 If in the event I require your services again in the future, you can be sure that this office will be my first stop.
 Thank you very much.” – Jared